Mohamed-Nusry/online-learning-platform-app/README.md

 ## Please follow below steps to initiate the app:

 - Clone the repo using `git clone {repo}`
-- Run `npm install` to install required dependencies
+- Run `npm install` to install required dependencies.
+- Sometimes there is a chance to appear dependency issue mismatch with peer versions.
+In that case use `npm install --legacy-peer-deps`
 - Run `npm start` to run the app
 - Run `npm run build` to build the app